almeidiano/resix/README.md

 ### Running

-With all dependencies installed and the environment properly configured, you can now run the app, you need to run with <a href="https://expo.dev/">expo</a>
+With all dependencies installed and the environment properly configured, you can now run the app.
+You need to run with <a href="https://expo.dev/">expo</a>

 ## Download

-You can [download](https://resix.samuelalmeidadev.com.br/app.apk) the latest installable version of Resix for Android only.
+You can [download](https://github.com/almeidiano/resix/releases) the releases containing all versions of Resix.

+## Warning

+The use of this project is at your own risk.
+The developer and owner of this app make no representations or warranties of any kind about the bad usage contained in the app or the source code for any purpose.
+The user who is using the app OR/AND changing the source code for any purpose will be responsible, whatsoever arising out of bad use.
+Any reliance you place on such this usage is therefore strictly at your own risk.

 ## Credits